 Bannockburn Pinot Noir 2003

 We maintain a small library of select back vintage magnum (1500ml) bottles in our cellars at Bannockburn Vineyards.
 Due to low stock level of aged magnums, sales limited to 3 per customer.

 Minimum Order 6 Units (straight or mixed)

 - Tasting Notes

 Primarily MV6 clone of Pinot Noir grown at our Olive Tree Hill vineyard, planted in 1976.
 The soils are predominantly volcanic, dark loam and clay over limestone base.
 Poor weather during flowering reduced the crop to about 1 ton/acre.
 Hand harvested in March.

 - Fruit in excellent condition was fermented utilising indigenous yeast, punchdowns occurring 2 or 3 times a day for 25 days.
 Pressed to tank, then racked to barriques (Damy cooperage, 25% new) for élevage.

 - Blended and bottled on site with light filtration in May 2004.

 Bright red with shades of development.
-Attractive berry fruits with forest floor complexity after 15 years in bottle.
-The retention of cleansing acidity and structure combined with 17 years of bottle development makes it an excellent and interesting wine to share with a group of like-minded friends.
+Attractive and concentrated berry fruits with forest floor complexity after 15 years in bottle.
+The retention of cleansing acidity and structure combined with bottle development makes it an excellent and interesting wine to share with a group of like-minded friends.